 (b) a rim fire firearm chambered for ammunition that is no more highly powered than standard long rifle ammunition.

-[Regulation 15 amended in Gazette 6 Dec 1996 p.
+[Regulation 15 amended: Gazette 6 Dec 1996 p.
 6803.]

 16. Reloaded ammunition

 (1) A person licensed as a dealer or manufacturer shall, before selling or disposing of any item of reloaded ammunition, durably imprint in a prominent place on the cartridge package the words, “Reloaded Ammunition”.